 Understanding Different Types of Back Pain After a Car Accident

-When you are traveling inside of a vehicle and the vehicle comes to an abrupt stop by striking another object, bodies inside of the vehicle do not stop.
-You continue to thrust in the same direction you were traveling and your body strikes parts of the car’s interior, your muscles are shaken and violently rattled back and forth, and soft tissue inside your joints may become injured.
+When you are traveling inside a vehicle and the vehicle comes to an abrupt stop by striking another object, bodies inside the vehicle do not stop.
+You continue to thrust in the same direction you were traveling, and your body strikes parts of the car’s interior.
+Your muscles are shaken and violently rattled back and forth, and soft tissue inside your joints may become injured.